 La représentation de l'information quantitative, (200 pages) $12

 La Representación Visual de Información Cuantitativa, (200 páginas) $12

 Seeing Around + Cognitive Art of Feynman Diagrams $2

 Data Analysis for Politics and Policy $2

-Hogpen Hill Farms LLC is ET's 234-acre landscape sculpture park and tree farm in Woodbury, Connecticut with 100 artworks.
-Annual open house June 13, 2015.
+Hogpen Hill Farms LLC is ET's 234-acre tree farm and landscape sculpture park in Woodbury, Connecticut with 100 artworks.
+Next annual open house June 13, 2015.
+List of architectural evergreens and ornamental grasses for sale here.
 Artists, art writers, and clients can arrange a private tour at email.
 "North America's best sculpture park: Edward Tufte's Hogpen Hill Farms" Philip Greenspun

 "Master statistician weaves Google images into visual quilts."
 The Verge

 "Edward Tufte: Triumph of Good Design" New York Edward Tufte course

 NPR Science Friday on current work